nyse-s/Base-de-Donnees/README.md

 # Base de Données

 We are a team of researcher, members of the IT Department mandated by a travel agency.
-Our team is composed of Sény SORET (project leader), Hugo LESAGE, Shirine MANUEL DE CONDINGUY and Loic TEGUIA are in charge of website settings.
+Our team is charged of website settings.
 After defining the project framework and his expectations, we only have to look at the creation of the database.